 Select students will continue by giving a short presentation of their research before a panel of judges in a special session at the FSE 2014 conference in Hong Kong.
 After each presentation, there will be a short question and answer session.

 Evaluations are based on the presenter's knowledge of his/her research area, contribution of the research, and the quality of the oral and visual presentation.
-Three winners will be chosen in each category, undergraduate and graduate, and receive prizes.
+At most three winners will be chosen in each category, undergraduate and graduate, and receive prizes.

 The SRC Grand Finals